-We started back in 2017 very much by happen stance.
+We started back in 2017 very much by happenstance.
 Scott had a customer who wanted animations but didn’t have a big budget and it coincided with 2D motion capture emerging.
-Not long after we started developing mocap characters, it became our main business, because before 2017 we specialized in cartoon character driven marketing.
+Not long after we started developing mocap characters, it became our main business, because before 2017 we specialized in cartoon character-driven marketing.

-Q: Digital Puppets provides a entire range of services from custom character creations, to turnkey animated projects.
+Q: Digital Puppets provides an entire range of services from custom character creations, to turnkey animated projects.
 Can you run us through what you can offer clients, along with maybe some of your most memorable projects?